Comparisons

 GraphQL vs SQL: Differences, Similarities, and Why to Use Them

-Shoham Roditi January 04, 2023 7 min read
+Shoham Roditi January 04, 2023 3 min read

 Querying data from databases has only been possible thanks to query languages such as SQL, GraphQL, FQL, HTSQL, Oracle PL/SQL, RDQL, etc. There are a handful of query languages available for the developer to make data requests from databases.

-In this article, you will be introduced to what SQL is, what GraphQL is, their differences and their similarities, the advantage of one over the other, and finally, you will read about some reasons why you should use one over the other in your next project.
+In this article, you will be introduced to what SQL is, what GraphQL is, their differences and similarities, the advantage of one over the other, and finally, you will read about some reasons why you should use one over the other in your next project.

 What is SQL?